Thermal properties of charge noise sources: Thermal modeling

-The thermal power flowing from a SET well above the substrate temperature can produce a measurable increase in temperature of devices deposited nearby on the same substrate \cite{Krupenin1999, Savin2006}.
-We use a finite element model implemented in Comsol Multiphysics to evaluate the temperature distribution in the substrate as a function of $P_{SET}$.
-The model is axially symmetric, with the SET defined as a disc at the surface with the same area as the actual device, transmitting the full power $P_{SET}$ into the substrate, which has the same layer structure as the physical device.
-We assume that phonons are excited at the interface between Al and $\mathrm{SiO_2}$ and propagate isotropically through the materials, which are treated as bulk media.
-Since the sound velocities in $\mathrm{SiO_2}$ and Si are within a factor two of each other, we are justified in neglecting any thermal interface resistance between the two.
-We assume a refrigerator temperature of $T_0 = 20\unit{mK}$ and use temperature-dependent thermal conductivities of $5.0 T^3 \unit{W/K^4 m}$ for Si and $0.03 T^2 \unit{W/K^3 m}$ for $\mathrm{SiO_2}$, respectively \cite{Kumar1985, Pohl2002}.
+The electron-phonon coupling is usually assumed to be the dominant thermalization bottleneck for the island electrons, so that $T_e > T_{ph} \approx T_0$, and we used this approximation to calculate the electron temperature above.
+Nonetheless, some experiments have shown that the thermal power flowing from a SET with $T_e \gg T_0$ can produce a measurable increase in temperature of devices deposited nearby on the same substrate \cite{Krupenin1999, Savin2006}.
+Since we have no means to measure $T_{ph}$ in the region around the SET, we calculate an estimate from a finite-element model.
+The model is axially symmetric, with the SET defined as a disc at the surface with the same area as the actual SET, and with the same layer structure as the actual substrate.
+We assume a refrigerator temperature $T_0 = 20\un{mK}$ and use established literature values for the temperature-dependent thermal conductivities of $\Lambda_\mathrm{Si} = 5.0 T^3/{\un{K}^3} \un{W K^{-1} m^{-1}}$ for\cite{Kumar1985} Si and $\Lambda_\mathrm{SiO_2} = 0.03 T^2/{\un{K}^2} \un{W K^{-1} m^{-1}}$ for\cite{Pohl2002} $\mathrm{SiO_2}$, respectively.
+We assume that all the power $P_{SET}$ dissipated in the SET island is emitted as phonons from the Al/$\mathrm{SiO_2}$, and treat the materials as bulk media.
+We find that the calculated $T_{ph}$ at the hottest point in the model is much too low to account for the elevated temperature of the TLF ensemble [Fig.\,\ref{noise_vs_bias}(c)].
+The only mechanism for the TLFs to assume a higher temperature than the local phonons is via direct contact with the SET electrons.

-These simulations lead to the striking result that the phonon temperature $T_{ph}$ everywhere in the substrate is too low to account for the charge noise, and that $T_{TLF}$ is closer to $T_{el}$ than to $T_{ph}$.
-This is illustrated in Fig.\,\ref{noise_vs_bias}(c), where we plot $T_{sub}$ against $P_{SET}$, with $T_{sub}$ defined as the phonon temperature of the substrate surface directly under the center of the SET.